yiluheihei/RevEcoR/README.md

 ##License

-`RevEcoR` is a free and open source software, licensed under GPL.
+`RevEcoR` is a free and open source software, licensed under GPL 2.0.